error404notfound/making-embedded-systems-homework/homework_week_6/README.md

 ○ Describe the parts you wrote in some detail (maybe 3-5 sentences per module)
 ### Main
 ### Session Controller
+The session controller handles the statemachines for the different modes.

 ### Gyroscope control
+Abstraction layer for the gyroscope
 ### Acellerometor Control
 ### Gesture decoder
+accesss the gyro & accelromator data to identifiy
 ### Sleep
 ### Breathing
 ### Console